 In the fall, second graders learned about schools around the world.
 They studied how schools have adapted and changed when communities are faced with disasters or hardships.
-This year, students then moved to a new topic to focus on that was closer to home!
-Second grade students studied how GEMS changed our approach to school due to the pandemic.
-Students wrote a book comparing and contrasting different aspects of school before and during the pandemic.
+Students wrote a book comparing and contrasting different aspects of school from around the world.